 In any case, after waiting in the lobby for the car to be ready, finally it was time to depart.
 I plugged my cellphone in with a car charger, set my directions on google maps and set off.
 I also had hand-written directions incase I lost service.
 There’s about an hour of driving on some main highways, and even while there are visible mountains, it takes a little while before you start to get out into the grassy nothings.
-But then after a few exits, suddenly, at long last, there’s nothing but grasses and cows and mountains.
-Hundreds and hundreds of cows.
-At first they are in the distance, and black, and still, and I almost wasn’t sure if they were real cows or cut-out fake dogs put there to keep birds away.
+After a few exits, suddenly, at last, there’s nothing but grasses and cows and mountains.
+Wide spaces, hundreds and hundreds of cows.
+At first they are in the distance, and black, and still, I almost wasn’t sure if they were real.
 But eventually there are too many cows to leave any question in the mind about their reality.
 And they all have ear tags, yellow or white, so they are someone’s cows.
-They were crossing the roads, and eating grass and looking up at my car passing.
+They were crossing the roads, and eating grass and looking in the window of my car passing.
 Their lives seemed good, and if this was cow-realm, then cows might be pretty high up on the spirit levels of animal life.